Requirements

 Introduced in 2024, this Award recognises and promotes musicality in the competition.

-The Musicality Award will be judged across the class work and variations and the winner will be announced following the semi-finals.
+The Musicality Award will be judged across the class work and variations and the winner will be announced alongside the announcement of the finalists.

 Criteria for Musicality Award